Barcelona defender Todibo joins Schalke on loan

 Todibo was also linked with Serie A side Milan, with negotiations reportedly collapsing due to Barca's insistence that a buy-back option was included.

-Schalke sit fifth in the Bundesliga and face second-place Borussia Monchengladbach at home on Friday.
+Schalke sits fifth in the Bundesliga and face second-place Borussia Monchengladbach at home on Saturday (AEDT).